UnderwaterOwlbear/underwaterowlbear.github.io/pages/mosaic.md

 ---
-Title: My MOSAIC Strict Rules
+title: My MOSAIC Strict Rules
-Author: Tyler Farrington
+author: Tyler Farrington
-Date: 2024-02-04
+date: 2024-02-04
-Tags: rules
 ---

 I have found that I have settled on a few [MOSAIC strict](http://blog.trilemma.com/2021/02/nothing-at-bottom-mosaic-strict-rpg.html) ways to handle some aspects of OSR/NSR/D&D/Elfgame play, and decide to compile them all here to reference in the future.